 # Expression language

-**The conditional expression language in Eximee** allows conditional logic to be defined (e.g. field visibility, enabled state, requiredness) using JavaScript syntax extended with specific methods.
-Conditions are written as expressions that the platform **Eximee** checks during application runtime.
-Below is a description of the syntax, available methods and attributes, as well as tools that make it easier to create and test conditions.
+**Conditional expression language in Eximee** allows conditional logic to be defined (e.g. field visibility, activity, requiredness) using JavaScript syntax extended with specific methods.
+Conditions are written as expressions that the platform **Eximee** checks while the application is running.
+Below is described the syntax, available methods and attributes, as well as tools that make it easier to create and test conditions.

 ## Conditional expressions in Eximee

-* **Access to component values:** To retrieve current field values, use the function **`getValue("COMPONENT_ID")`**, where *COMPONENT\_ID* is the identifier of a field, session variable, or form component.
-[This is the recommended way to get a component value (other methods may cause performance issues). ](#user-content-fn-1)[^1]For example, calling `getValue("TextField1")` will return the current text entered in the text field with ID = TextField1.
+* **Access to component values:** To retrieve current field values, use the function **`getValue("COMPONENT_ID")`**, where *COMPONENT\_ID* is the identifier of a field, session variable, or component in the form.
+[This is the recommended way to obtain a component value (other methods may cause performance issues). ](#user-content-fn-1)[^1]For example, calling `getValue("TextField1")` will return the current text entered in the text field with ID = TextField1.

-* **Access to other attributes:** Besides value, components also have other properties that can be referenced.
-This is what the function **`getData("COMPONENT_ID", "ATTRIBUTE")`**&#x69;s for, returning the value of the given component attribute.
-For example `getData("Checkbox1", "visible")` will return information about the visibility of field **Checkbox1** (similarly to using `isVisible("Checkbox1")`).
+* **Access to other attributes:** In addition to the value, components also have other properties that can be referenced.
+The function **`getData("COMPONENT_ID", "ATTRIBUTE")`**&#x69;s used for this, returning the value of the specified component attribute.
+For example `getData("Checkbox1", "visible")` will return information about the visibility of the field **Checkbox1** (analogously to using `isVisible("Checkbox1")`).
 The list of available attributes for individual component types is shown in the component documentation and partly discussed in the next section.

-* **Constants:** In expressions, you can use string constants (in quotes), numeric constants (written directly), and logical constants (`true`/`false` without quotes).
+* **Constants:** In expressions, you can use text constants (enclosed in quotation marks), numeric constants (written directly), and logical constants (`true`/`false` without quotation marks).

 ## Component attributes